How to Configure Your Laptop: Specs That Matter

 When purchasing a laptop directly from a manufacturer, such as Dell, Lenovo or HP, you often have the option to configure your system with your choice of CPU, screen, memory, storage and other key components.
 Even if you're not able to choose from a menu with several different options for each part of the notebook, you may be able to select from among several configurations that have different mixes of features.

-Here's a guide to all the different components and which ones to choose:
+Here's a condensed version of our laptop buying guide that breaks down all the different components and which ones to choose:

 CPU: Go for Core i5